Wildlife You'll See In South Africa, Ranked

 Fast, elegant and incredible to see in-the-flesh, cheetahs get an 8/10.

 Hippos are the ultimate aquatic tanks.
 These immovable behemoths are equipped with unpiercable skin and much faster than they look - speedy on land and unbelievably mobile in water.
 Humans cannot outrun or outswim them.
 Seriously, don't try it.
 Hippos appear pudgy and cute (especially babies) but it only takes a second for them to open their mouths and reveal powerful, intimidating tusks.
 Despite being strict herbivores, you wouldn't want to get on the wrong side of one of these river puffs!

 Adorable AND a force to be reckoned with, hippos prove that you really can have it all.
 10/10.

-Eager to travel the best of South Africa and discover your inner Nigel Thornberry?
+Inspired to travel the best of South Africa and discover your inner Nigel Thornberry?
 Check out INTRO's South Africa Adventure small group tour!
 From Johannesburg to Kruger National Park, this 12-day trip will have you experiencing these creatures IRL - imagine cruising golden savannahs spotting lions one day, seeing giraffe at sunset the next.
 With all your internal transport, accommodation, and activities included, plus a bunch of meals, an experienced group leader, and an instant crew of new friends to travel with, what are you waiting for?
-View the trip here and start planning your adventure travelling South Africa!
+View the trip here and start planning your next adventure travelling South Africa!